 Like so many subjects in medicine and dentistry, the internet is full of misinformation and misunderstandings around receding gums.
 Some will say you can grow back gum tissue and others will say you can’t.
 Some tell you that receding gums are from brushing too hard and others say gum recession occurs from gum disease.

 So, this article serves as our best attempt to dispel the myths around receding gums and offer you some support on how to best address gum recession to stop its progression in your own mouth.

-Let’s start by laying down some mouth anatomy to help us have a level playing field for this discussion.
+Let’s start by laying down some mouth anatomy to help us have a level playing field for this discussion how you can optimize your gum health.

 Gum tissue anatomy 1.0